MichaelOrts/RPSLS/README.md

-# Rock Paper Scissor Lizard and Spock game
+# Rock Paper Scissors Lizard and Spock game

-A Dapps to play Rock, paper and scissor game with additional lizard and spock weapons.
+A Dapps to play Rock, paper and scissors game with additional lizard and spock weapons.